-- (a) If any planning commission member has any interest in any matter, proponent or opponent which may result in a gain or loss to that planning commission member, his immediate family by blood or marriage, or to any individual, partnership or corporation with whom that planning commission member has had any regular business or contractual relationships within the past 12 months, the planning commission member shall not participate in the consideration, discussion, questioning and voting on that particular matter before the planning commission, nor shall the planning commission member take any action which may influence the vote of any other planning commission member.
-If the chairperson has a conflict of interest, the vice-chairperson shall preside over the meeting during consideration of that particular matter. - (b) Any planning commission member may challenge another planning commission member and raise the question of conflict of interest regarding a particular matter.
+(a) If any planning commission member has any interest in any matter, proponent or opponent which may result in a gain or loss to that planning commission member, his immediate family by blood or marriage, or to any individual, partnership or corporation with whom that planning commission member has had any regular business or contractual relationships within the past 12 months, the planning commission member shall not participate in the consideration, discussion, questioning and voting on that particular matter before the planning commission, nor shall the planning commission member.
+If the chairperson has a conflict of interest, the vice-chairperson shall preside over the meeting during consideration of that particular matter.

+(b) Any planning commission member may challenge another planning commission member and raise the question of conflict of interest regarding a particular matter.
 A majority of those without such challenge shall determine if such conflict of interest shall be left to the individual judgement of each planning commission member to determine if he is voting on the facts of a matter, for the general good of the county, and for the public health, safety and welfare of its residents as a whole.
 (Code 1994, § 40-37; Ord. of 11-5-1991, § 11)